 - Low - 4

 Each qualitative evaluation is plotted in what’s referred to as a heat map.
 The criticality of each event could still be determined by the potentially monetary impacts of each threat event.
-Here’s an example of a qualitative analysis using annualized loss expectancy to determine its criticality levels:
+Here’s an example of low-fidelity qualitative analysis using annualized loss expectancy to determine its criticality levels.
+The numbers in each square indicate the estimated results of four different threat events.

 After establishing your risk scale, it’s important to get stakeholder approval before defining your risk appetite against this data.

-After plotting all potential risks across the heat map, the average of the distribution could be used as a baseline for a defined risk appetite.
+After plotting all potential risks across the heat map, the required responses for all risks will become clear.

 Which Risk Rating Methodology Should You Choose?